-24 Medication:
+23 Medication:

 Medication is administered in line with current practices.
-All medication is controlled and supervised by a member of the nursing staff, first aider or member of the teaching staff.
+All medication is controlled and supervised by a member of the nursing team , first aider or a teacher who is responsible for supervising pupils whilst they are participating in an educational activity whilst off the school site.
+The School has a detailed policy and guidance document on the management of medication and chronic illness.

-25 Monitoring processes:
+24 Monitoring processes: